False discovery rate control with compound p-values: Additional examples

 While these are no longer p-values in the sense of~\eqref{eqn:valid_pvalues} (unless we choose $w_i\equiv 1$), introducing weights is useful as it allows for the analyst to incorporate prior information regarding the different hypotheses $i\in[m]$, or to give different priority to these hypotheses (choosing a larger $w_i$ means that it will be easier to reject $H_{0,i}$).

 \citet{ignatiadis2024compound} observe that the $p_i$'s are an example of compound p-values.
 Interestingly, under the assumption that the $p^*_i$'s are independent, \citet{genovese2006false} prove that the BH procedure applied to the $p_i$'s maintains FDR control at level $\alpha$ (i.e., there is no inflation of the FDR); the same holds if the $p^*_i$'s satisfy the PRDS condition \citep{ramdas2019unified}.
+More generally, weighted p-values may be constructed by choosing data-dependent $w_i$, as long as the $w_i$'s are (compound) e-values and are independent of the $p_i$'s \citep{ignatiadis2024values}.

 \refstepcounter{examplesettings}